nataliatasso/nataliatasso/README.md

 - Volunteer professor at the Federal University of Rio Grande do Norte 👩‍🏫

-- Social media committee member at the [International Society for Human Ethology](https://ishe.org/) 🌎
+- Volunteer work as a social media analyst at the [International Society for Human Ethology](https://ishe.org/) 🌎

-- Data Analytics bootcamp student at [WoMakersCode](https://womakerscode.org/) 📊
+- Data Analytics Bootcamp at [WoMakersCode](https://womakerscode.org/) (completed in Dec/24) 📊

 - Academic and statistical consultant for undergraduates in science and psychology 📚